solidcharts/helm-charts/README.md

 ## Mission

 Set of helm charts which use official images from given tool providers.

-This repository has been created as a Bitnami charts alternative, due to the paywall introduced for Bitnami images.
+This repository has been created due to a couple of reasons:

+- as a Bitnami charts alternative, due to the paywall introduced for Bitnami images
-The second problem with Bitnami charts was that they are using custom images and quite often different environment variables and configurations than the official tools.
-It's quite hard to use them official image with the provided helm charts.
+- charts are using official open-source tools images, so there are no issues with configuration settings and environment variables (often issue with Bitnami charts)
+- these charts are hosted on GitHub, so no rate limits issues 🙂

-These charts will always be free and open source.
-Feel free to contribute or copy repo and use them internally.
+**These charts will always be free and open source.** Feel free to contribute or copy repo and use them internally.

 ## Charts